-Travel Times to Luang Namtha
+Bus Times from Luang Prabang to Luang Namtha

-- The journey time from Luang Prabang to Luang Namtha is 9 hours 00 minutes, including comfort stops on route.
+- The journey time from Luang Prabang to Luang Namtha is 8 hours 00 minutes, including comfort stops on route.

-- Passengers travel in a standard 11 seat minivan with A/C.
+- Passengers travel in a standard 14 seat minivan with A/C.

-Buy Tickets to Luang Prabang
+Buy Tickets from Luang Prabang to Luang Namtha

-Luang Prabang Minivan Station
+Luang Prabang Bus Station

-Luang Namtha Minivan Stop
+Luang Namtha Bus Stop

 About Luang Namtha